 How to get ISO 8601 date format – yyyy-MM-dd T HH:mm:ss Z – printed in bash?

-There is an option built-in provided in the bash shell to print the date format in yyyy-MM-dd T HH:mm:ss Z (with the offset from UTC, such as UTC+05:30 for India).
+The bash shell provides a built-in option to print the date format in yyyy-MM-dd T HH:mm:ss Z (with the offset from UTC, such as UTC+05:30 for India).

 date -Is